NateDimick/Sliggooey/readme.md

 See the Pokemon Showdown websocket protocol and api reference here: [Showdown Protocol](https://github.com/smogon/pokemon-showdown/blob/master/PROTOCOL.md)

-* To run in development mode, `wails dev` (**do this for first time setup too** - it will populate frontend/dist, frontend/wailsjs, and create build)
+* To run in development mode, `wails dev` (**do this for first time setup too** - it will populate frontend/dist, frontend/wailsjs, and create the build/directory)
     1. just the front end can be run alone with `npm run dev` from the `frontend` directory
-    2. While in `wails dev`, the front end is also supposed to be accessible from `localhost:3000`, but this has not worked with this project
+    2. While in `wails dev`, the front end is also accessible from `localhost:34115` in your browser
 * To build Go code for front end use, `wails generate module`
 * To build an executable, `wails build`